 As at the date of these financial statements, the Company has factored in its forecasts the anticipated impacts of COVID-19 on its operations based on conditions at this time.
-While the Company's current year results have reflected the impact of COVID-19 through end of July 2020, the longer-term impacts of the COVID-19 situation will depend on future developments and Governments' varying effort which the Directors and management will continue to monitor.
+However, notwithstanding the aforementioned actions by government, we are unable to predict the overall impact on customers and vendors and therefore, the extent of any future impact of COVID-19 on the Company's operational and financial performance.

-Apart from the exception above, no other matter or circumstance has arisen that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.
+Apart from the exception above, no other matter or circumstance has arisen that has significantly affected, or may significantly affect the Company's operations, the results of those operations, or the Company's state of affairs in future financial years.